Leung83/hpe_ticket_automation/README.md

 # HPE Ticket Automation

 Python script using Selenium to login to HPE portal (https://support.hpe.com/portal/site/hpsc/scm/home) with your credentials and Service Agreement ID (SAID).
-Preparing a online case with default fields.
+Preparing a case with default fields.

 INSTRUCTIONS (only tested on Windows and Chrome driver)
 1. Install Python3 for windows